enonic/old-xp-doc/doc/appendix/troubleshooting.rst

 is complaining about this, simply identify the other software you have running on this port and stop it.

-Optionally, you may set a different port for Enonic XP, but this is the topic of :ref:`configuration`.
+If shutting down other software that uses port 8080 is not an option, you may set a different port for Enonic XP.
+See :ref:`configuration`.